Rektoff/Security-Roadmap-for-Solana-applications/README.md

     - [https://github.com/rust-fuzz/honggfuzz-rs#how-to-use-this-crate](https://github.com/rust-fuzz/honggfuzz-rs#how-to-use-this-crate)
     - [https://docs.ziion.org/discover-the-tools/rust-fuzzers](https://docs.ziion.org/discover-the-tools/rust-fuzzers)
     - [https://www.youtube.com/watch?v=8E7XOHQiRPE](https://www.youtube.com/watch?v=8E7XOHQiRPE)
+    - The [Helius security guide](https://www.helius.dev/blog/a-hitchhikers-guide-to-solana-program-security) emphasizes boundary condition testing for program-derived addresses (PDAs), as incorrect find_program_address usage can lead to seed collisions.
+Implement fuzz testing early using tools like [Trident](https://github.com/Ackee-Blockchain/trident) to simulate adversarial inputs
   - other SAST / DAST on every commit
     - [https://docs.ziion.org/discover-the-tools/rust-tools](https://docs.ziion.org/discover-the-tools/rust-tools)
     - [https://docs.ziion.org/discover-the-tools/rust-automated-tools](https://docs.ziion.org/discover-the-tools/rust-automated-tools)

 ### II.
 Pre-deployment / Testnet stage
-The pre-deployment stage is one of the most critical phases, during which teams often start to involve security partners, such as Rektoff, in their processes before launching.
-This stage requires intensive security practices, including multi-layered reviews, penetration & stress testing, and formal verification, to ensure everything is thoroughly solid for the mainnet and interactions with users.

-We recommend contacting us if you are looking to make security foundational and integrate it into every development stage.
-We provide full engineering lifecycle support with the best cybersecurity specialists from our distributed network.
-By efficiently managing your security procedures and leveraging our extensive experience, we alleviate your protocol challenges, allowing you to focus on building and accelerating your project.
+The pre-deployment stage is a pivotal checkpoint in a protocol’s journey to mainnet.
+It’s the point where theoretical risks meet practical implementation.
+Where undetected flaws can become multimillion-dollar vulnerabilities.
+At this stage, security should be proactive, layered, and aligned with the protocol’s architecture.
+This includes threat modeling, fuzzing campaigns, formal verification, and security reviews.
+Rather than relying on a last-minute audit alone, teams should design security into their development cycle, ensuring their system is resilient before it ever touches users or capital.

+If you're aiming to embed security into every stage of your development lifecycle, we encourage you to [reach out](https://cal.com/rektoff).
+Our distributed network of top-tier security engineers offers comprehensive support across the entire engineering process.
+By streamlining your security strategy and applying our deep experience, we help reduce operational risk, so your team can stay focused on building and scaling with confidence.

 - **External Security Testing**
   - Choosing security providers & scheduling security review